30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 25. Ride the Skytrain (BTS)

-The BTS Skytrain is a super practical way of getting around Bangkok, especially when you’re staying in Sukhumvit.
-We stayed here on a recent trip and enjoyed using the BTS pretty much everyday.
-It takes you above the gridlock in air-conditioned trains, making it easy to hop between different neighborhoods, tourist attractions, shopping districts and nightlife hubs.
+The BTS Skytrain is a super practical way of getting around Bangkok, and beating the rush hour traffic, especially when you’re staying in Sukhumvit.
+We were based in Sukhumvit on a recent trip and loved riding the BTS.
+It took us above the gridlock in air-conditioned trains, transporting us directly to popular landmarks, markets, temples and nightlife hubs.

-Travel Tip: If you plan on using the BTS for multiple stops, it’s worth getting a one-day pass.
+Travel Tip: Get a one-day pass if you plan on using the BTS for multiple stops.

 Skytrain (BTS)